hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 ~> **NOTE** Azure requires that this Resource Group does not exist in this Subscription (and that the Azure API creates it) - otherwise the deployment will fail.

+* `customer_managed_key_enabled` - (Optional) Is the workspace enabled for CMK encryption?
+If `true` this enables the Managed Identity for the managed storage account.
+Possible values are `true` or `false`.
+Defaults to `false`.
+This field is olny available with the `premium` Databricks Workspace `sku`.
+Changing this forces a new resource to be created.

+* `infrastructure_encryption_enabled`- (Optional) Is the DBFS root file system enabled with a secondary layer of encryption with platform managed keys for data at rest?
+Possible values are `true` or `false`.
+Defaults to `false`.
+This field is olny available with the `premium` Databricks Workspace `sku`.
+Changing this forces a new resource to be created.

 * `custom_parameters` - (Optional) A `custom_parameters` block as documented below.

 * `tags` - (Optional) A mapping of tags to assign to the resource.